OlivierBinette/blog/_posts/2019-09-11-credibility-of-confidence-sets.md

 It's not true that "this view may is harmless in perfect randomized experiments".
 In fact, even in the simplest possible cases, the posterior probability of a $95\%$ confidence interval can be pretty much anything.

-This is easy to show.
 Imagine a "perfect randomized experiment", where we use a test of the hypothesis $H_0: \mu = 0$ for which, for some reason, has zero power.
 If $p < 0.05$, meaning that the associated confidence interval excludes $0$, then we are certain that $H_0$ holds and the posterior probability of the confidence interval is zero.

 Let this sink in.
 For some (albeit trivial) statistical tests, observing $p < 0.05$ brings evidence *in favor* of the null.